ravisantoshgudimetla/cluster-installer/README.md

 To just expose the minimal config needed for the OVNKubernetes network variant to work.
 If some wants to modify the config, they should update the bindata.

-## Why go
+## Why Go
-I initially started out in python but I wanted types so I was left with go or Rust.
+I initially started out in python but I wanted types so I was left with Go or Rust.
 I'll use Rust perhaps for my next project.

 ## How to run